vinhhoapham/DrawLineTool/README.md

    - The angle of the selected line is calculated relative to the horizontal.
    - Contrast is measured by comparing pixel intensities on either side of the line.

-This algorithm allows for robust automatic detection of the main line in circular sample images, even with varying lighting conditions and sample orientations.

 ### Blurriness Measurement